aselshall/rm/README.md

 | B+ | 87% to 89.99% | C | 73% to 76.99% | F | Below 60% |
 | B | 83% to 86.99% | C- | 70% to 72.99% |

 ### Assessment plan (100%)
 - Participation: 10%
 - Homework: 20%
 - Research project presentation: 25%
 - Research project proposal: 45%

-### General notes
-- Grades Due from Faculty by noon Tuesday, 16 December 2025
-- If you are falling behind, consult the academic calendar for the last day to drop: [https://www.fgcu.edu/academics/academiccalendar/](https://www.fgcu.edu/academics/academiccalendar/)
-- Incomplete grades are granted in exceptional circumstances (e.g., medical emergency)

 ### Participation
 For participation assessment, students are expected to: